Answers to questions and solving problems with Omni Gallery.

 You can set some configuration lists in /application/config to customize what gets filtered on your site, see Fine Tuning the Element Selector.

-From v.9.0.0, Omni Gallery has a Panic Mode configuration option.
-This is a configuration option you need to set manually by editing the file application/config/generated_overrides/jl_omni_gallery.php.
+Panic Mode is a configuration option you need to set manually by editing the file application/config/generated_overrides/jl_omni_gallery.php.

 When the key 'panic_mode' is set to true all Omni Gallery blocks on a site will show the edit mode marker.
-This will allow you to get pages into edit mode and make changes such as reverting a page version or adjusting anything that is causing an Omni Gallery block to whoops the page.
+This will allow you to get pages into edit mode and make changes such as reverting a page version or adjusting anything that is causing Omni Gallery to timeout or whoops.

 Remember to reset 'panic_mode' to false afterwards!